In 2021-22, CU Denver campus community members shared stories related to being a BIPOC student, staff or faculty member at CU Denver

 - Working an additional three hours or so on an as needed basis to finalize your videos for public dissemination purposes

-After the workshop, each participant will likely have a partially developed (incomplete) digital BIPOC story; additonal work (about 3 hours) to finalize the story with help from Drs.
-Otañez and Wee will be needed to prepare videos for public sharing.
+After the workshop, each participant had a partially developed (incomplete) digital BIPOC story; additional work (about 3 hours) was needed to finalize the story with help from Drs.
+Otañez and Wee (on sabbatical, fall 2022) to prepare videos for public sharing.

-At the end of the workshop, each participant after reviewing the final version of their video can choose if they want their completed video to be shared publicly (e.g. Dr. Otañez' faculty web page).
+At the end of the workshop, each participant after reviewing the final version of their video decided if they want their completed video to be shared publicly (e.g. Dr. Otañez' faculty web page).

 The audience for the completed digital BIPOC stories is comprised of CU Denver community members who support genuine DEI initiatives and are committed to dismantling systems of white supremacy that persist in university spaces.